 Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date and the cost of assets not put to use before such date are disclosed under "Capital work-in-progress".
 Subsequent expenditure relating to property, plant and equipment is capitalized only when it is probable that future economic benefits associated with these will flow to the Group and the cost of the item can be measured reliably.
-Repairs and maintenance costs are recognized in the income statement when incurred.
-The cost and related accumulated depreciation are eliminated from the consolidated financial statements upon sale or disposition of the asset and the resultant gains or losses are recognized in the income statement.
+Repairs and maintenance costs are recognized in the statement of comprehensive income when incurred.
+The cost and related accumulated depreciation are eliminated from the consolidated financial statements upon sale or disposition of the asset and the resultant gains or losses are recognized in the statement of comprehensive income.
 Assets to be disposed off are reported at the lower of the carrying value or the fair value less cost to sell.